Francisco Miralles (writer): Biography

 Engineer, artist and writer, he studied mathematics and natural sciences at the National Institute of Chile.
 He graduated as an engineer in 1856 and was appointed member of the Geodesic Commission.
 Shortly thereafter he was appointed to the same position in the Southern Railroad.
 Addicted to the fine arts, he later dedicated himself to painting and photography, being the inventor of an original system of oil portraits.
 In the portrait genre he excelled as a painter.
 In 1874 he published his scientific discovery of extracting drinking water from the sea, at a lower price than that produced by distilling machines.

-In 1877 he revealed himself as an illustrated, ingenious and original writer, publishing in the newspaper La República a series of articles of customs in the form of romances, describing notable personalities of the political world, subscribed under the pseudonym of Saint Paul.
+In 1877, he published in the newspaper La República a series of articles of customs in the form of romances, describing notable personalities of the political world, subscribed under the pseudonym of Saint Paul.
 In 1879 he inserted in El Nuevo Ferrocarril several literary articles, making a portrait of the personalities of the time that made the most outstanding figure in literature and politics.
-His pen as a critic and biographer was as skillful as his brush as a portrait painter.
-The most graphic articles that have been published in the Chilean press describing the moral and historical physiognomy of Miguel Luis Amunátegui and Federico Errázuriz Echaurren are due to the ingenious pen of Miralles.
+He wrote biographical profiles of figures such as Miguel Luis Amunátegui and Federico Errázuriz Echaurren.

 In the Revista Chilena he published an interesting study on La Teoría de los colores and his novel Avelina, which merited a pleasant critical review by the erudite commentator Pedro Antonio Pérez [Kefas].
-He collaborated with admirable articles of diverse literary nature in Los Tiempos, La Patria, Las Novedades and El Ferrocarril.
+He contributed articles of diverse literary nature in Los Tiempos, La Patria, Las Novedades and El Ferrocarril.
 Among his most notable writings are those entitled La pintura en Chile, José Joaquín Pérez, Miguel Luis Amunátegui and Eulogio Altamirano.
-He had a brilliant and extremely curious literary polemic, in La Patria de Valparaíso, with Eduardo de la Barra Lastarria, about literature and arts, in which he said that the illustrious Chilean poet had portrayed himself as Lord Byron because he believed he had the incarnation of his genial soul.
+He was involved in a literary polemic, in La Patria de Valparaíso, with Eduardo de la Barra Lastarria, about literature and arts, in which he said that the illustrious Chilean poet had portrayed himself as Lord Byron because he believed he had the incarnation of his genial soul.

 In 1877 he published an original and entertaining book, of ingenious fantasy, entitled Desde Júpiter, a kind of idealistic dreams, like the philosophical and astronomical imaginations of Flammarion, and considered the first works of science fiction in Chilean literature.
-A rare talent, he possessed extraordinary qualities as an artist and literary man, as well as truly original gifts of imagination and fantasy, painting with his pen and brush the beautiful creations of his inspiration and his ideal.
+His work combined elements of his training in both visual arts and literature.

 He died on May 14, 1890, in Santiago de Chile of stomach cancer.